xcomfan/xcomfan.github.io/gitref/repo_history/viewing_repo_history.md

 `git log --relative-date`

-## Alternate ways to display git log infromation (--pretty option)
+## Alternate ways to display git log infromation (the pretty option)

 `git log --pretty` changes the log output to formats other than the default.
 There are some predefined options available.

 `git log --pretty=oneline` will print each commit on a single line.

-`git log --pretty=oneline --graph` Adding the graph option will add an ASCII graph showing the branch and merge history which combines well with the --pretty=oneline modifier.
+`git log --pretty=oneline --graph` Adding the graph option will add an ASCII graph showing the branch and merge history which combines well with the `--pretty=oneline` modifier.

 ### Customize the format of --pretty modifier output